Art

 ARTS 455.
 Special Topics in Advanced Graphic Design

 Advanced graphic design course focusing on the following special topics: special projects, identity design, storytelling, portfolio.
+Other topics may be offered as well.
 Topics will be announced in the course schedule.
 Each topic may only be taken once.
 May be repeated up to 15 credits.

 Learning Outcomes